 The dental hygiene program is accredited by the Commission on Dental Accreditation.
-(CODA) The recently conducted an Accreditation visit on July 15 and 16, 2010.
+(CODA) They recently conducted an Accreditation site visit on July 15 and 16, 2010 (Macon Campus) and from June 3-5, 2008 (Warner Robins Campus).
 Any person, including students, patients and/or staff may provide comments to CODA at any time regarding the Dental Hygiene program at Central Georgia Technical College.

 Commission on Dental Accreditation

 American Dental Association